antonycourtney/tabli/src/NOTES.md

 - Check out what's going on with Medium.com favicon -- seems to be smaller than 16x16; make sure we had to fixed size.
 Tabs from Medium appear to be misaligned

 - More layout jank: We seem to have different sizes for the checkbox input and the checkbox icon for bookmarked tabs.
+Not enough paddingRight on checkbox input -- runs in to favIcon

 - Don't show close button for closed windows

+- Need a tabWindow test for what happens when we duplicate a tab with the same URL